 Multimorbidity

 Not only does the growing prevalence of chronic diseases bring the added burden of multimorbidity but it is increasingly recognised that some chronic diseases cluster together and may share common underlying mechanisms.
-The traditional one disease, one mechanism approach to disease categorisation and the development of therapies targeted to narrow regulatory therapeutic indications becomes inefficient when it comes to managing multiple conditions.
+The traditional one disease, one mechanism approach to disease categorisation and the development of therapies targeted to narrow regulatory therapeutic indications becomes inefficient when it comes to managing multiple long-term conditions.

 An important element of this research involves studying clusters of conditions and the interactions between their trajectories throughout the life course.
 Building on MRC’s investments in longitudinal studies, we will support research on multimorbidity that uses approaches ranging from population and experimental medicine studies to characterisation of models.